 At any rate, guess what?

 Given the genetics associated with ADHD, it’s almost a given that at least one of the biological parents has ADHD.
 And, unless that ADHD is well-managed, there’s little chance that behavioral training will “take” with that parent.
 (Yes, there is supporting research for this point.
 Psychologist Arthur Robin and I touch upon that in our new book, Adult ADHD-Focused Couple Therapy: Clinical Interventions.)

 Finally, I’m not sure why alleged medical experts find it so hard to understand how a brain-based condition affecting dopamine transport and transmission could have adverse physical effects throughout the body, including with neurospatial coordination, hearing, vision, and even the ability to write legibly.

 Ahem, dopamine controls many aspects of physiology.

 We should be asking the CDC how it went about excluding from its dataset young patients receiving medication for ADHD who also have neural-tube defects, such as spina bifida.
 Or did the CDC exclude them?
 I’m betting not, as I alluded to in my counter to the New York Times “10,000 Toddlers” screed: The Truth Behind The 10,000 Toddlers Medicated for ADHD.

 For the “10,000 Toddlers” story, he’d snuck unannounced into a CDC presentation sponsored by the Carter Center in Georgia.
 (Ethical journalists never do that; it is an absolutely sleazy tactic.)
 Then, without benefit of neuroscience or any type of research expertise, he crunched the data and presented it to the public as fact.
 There is a connection between that and this latest dictum from the CDC.

 Overall, there seems to be something fishy going on at the CDC vis a vis ADHD.

-Health journalists as well as medical experts should be making inquiries instead of unquestioningly running press releases.
+Health journalists along with medical experts should be making inquiries instead of unquestioningly running press releases.
 The lives and health of millions of people with ADHD in the U.S. hang in the balance.
-Do your job, watchdogs.